Home

 • Why are we so slow to trust God to be our teacher and our guide?

-How grateful I am for a God that never stops working with us, for us, in us and through us!
+How grateful I am for a God who never stops working with, for, in and through us!

 We are all 'works in progress'!